mdjx/PSKindleWatch/README.md

 Found discount for Windows PowerShell Cookbook: The Complete Guide to Scripting Microsoft's Command Shell, new price is $41.98 (original: $61.99)
 Sending email!
 ```

+#### Running `Update-KindleBookPrices` as a Windows Service

+I've written up a quick guide on how this can be made to run as a Window Service to avoid needing to manually restart the process after reboots.
+Check it out [here](https://xkln.net/blog/running-a-powershell-script-as-a-service/).